vilijur/poor-translation-projects/README.md

 # Everything "Poorly Translated" (by vilijur)
 This is a list of all "poorly translated" projects I'm either working on or planning to work on.
 It also includes projects in limbo.

+# Completed Projects
+The following is a list of projects that have been completed, or are in a stable state:
+* None

 # Projects in active development
 The following is a list of projects in active development:
 * None